Planning events is your life. It’s a high octane game that leaves you empty after an event, but you wouldn’t change it for the world.

 Maybe you post pics to Facebook and Instagram.

-“Banquet setup a roaring success!” or “Don’t you just love the Highboy chairs in this conference lounge?”
+“Banquet a roaring success!” or “Don’t you just love the Highboy chairs in this conference lounge?”

 But have you ever wondered if all the attention on social media does more than just stroke your ego?

-But those posts are as noble as a no-show to others, because social media is made to be ephemeral.
+However, those posts are as noble as a no-show to others because social media is made to be ephemeral.